1newstar/OracleScripts/Docs/sources/RMANCreateStandby.rst

 Update RMAN Configuration for Primary & Standby Databases
 =========================================================

-The primary and standby databases should have their ``archivelog deletion policy`` updated to *applied on all standby backed up 2 times to device type disk*.
-This will apply regardless of which instance is running as the primary as both databases have the same DBID.
+The primary database should now have its ``archivelog deletion policy`` updated to *applied on all standby backed up 2 times to disk*.

+The standby database(s) should now have its ``archivelog deletion policy`` updated to *applied on all standby*.

+You must remember to change these around whenever you carry out a switchover.
+See the SOP for this for details.

 Non primary-standby pairs only have their archived logs deleted after two successful backups.
 With a primary-standby pair, it is necessary to